- Location London, UK

 We designed seven new residential buildings, ranging from 3 to 6 storeys, arranged in a linear configuration running parallel to the railway line.
 The prefabricated steel-framed structures are lightweight, sitting gently on the land to accommodate the CTRL tunnel below.
 Composed of interlocking forms clad in brick and recycled tile cladding, the buildings have metal patterned fretwork that invokes the wrought-iron railings found throughout the surrounding Barnsbury conservation area.
 The homes are generously sized, with rooms well in excess of current space standards, and feature balconies overlooking the newly planted woodland on site.

 Protecting and enhancing the natural ecology of the site was a crucial part of the project.
 A biodiverse landscaping scheme included 2,408 trees and shrubs across seven unique habitat types, the eradication of widespread Japanese Knotweed infestation, and the creation of a nature trail to be used by local schools, complete with a bird hide.
 Climbing plants, green walls and green roofs serve to integrate the landscape and built form.
-Local school groups were on site during construction to help plant trees and plan the nature trail, engaging the community in the transformation of this once-neglected pocket of north London.
+Local school groups were on site during construction to help plant trees and plan the nature trail, fostering a genuine connection with the local community and engaging a wide range of local residents in the transformation of this once-neglected pocket of north London.